Vision Center is funded by our readers. We may earn commissions if you purchase something via one of our links.

 Eyelid swelling occurs when the area around your eyes fills up with fluid.
 This condition is also known as "puffy eyes."

-The eyelids may swell due to a localized infection, trauma, or any disease that encourages fluid retention.
+The eyelids may swell due to a localized infection, trauma, or any disease (Especially eye diseases) that encourages fluid retention.

 Eyelid swellings can occur in one or both eyes.

 There are many reasons why your eyelids may be swollen.
 They include the following:

 Seasonal allergies, such as hay fever, as well as allergic responses to foods, medications, and insect bites, can all cause eyelid swelling.1